SquarerFive/sixEngine/README.md

 # sixEngine
-sixEngine is a software designed for meteorologists and scientific research projects.
+This is a project I'll be working on in the near future.